cloud4rpi/docs/docs/faq.md

 The `Multiple libraries were found for "WiFi.h"` message can appear in Arduino IDE.
 This indicates the IDE has two libraries with the same name, and it does not know which one to use.

-You can avoid this error by specifying the absolute path to the header file in the `#include` directive, for example, like this:
+To avoid this error, specify the absolute path to the header file in the `#include` directive, for example:

 ```c
 #include <C:\Users\user\Documents\ArduinoData\packages\esp32\hardware\esp32\1.0.2\libraries\WiFi\src\WiFi.h>
 ```

-The valid path to both libraries appear in the error message, you can copy-paste it.
-Remember to add the `src\` subfolder between the library path and header file name.
+You can copy-paste the valid path to both libraries that appear in the error message.
+Add the `src\` subfolder between the library path and header file name.